-The agreement is subject to public consultation, the development of a suitable park entrance, and NCC fundraising.
+The agreement is subject to a number of conditions, such as public consultation, the development of a suitable park entrance, and NCC fundraising.

 The lands are recognized for their natural attributes, which include rare vegetation and important habitats.
 They also have historical/cultural values and are already used for recreational purposes, including hiking and access to Williams Lake.

 - The municipality will purchase the lands for $6.6 million

 - NCC will acquire a conservation easement, for which it will pay the municipality $2.5 million

 - The conservation easement will place limitations on the future use of the lands, largely to maintain them in their natural state

 - The lands are to be named “Shaw Wilderness Park”